Student Finance: What’s changed and what remains the same?

 The university funding ‘package’ is made up of two parts:

-1. Tuition fee loans
+- Tuition fee loans

-2. Maintenance support
+- Maintenance support

-EU students can apply for the tuition fee loan but won’t usually qualify for any assistance towards living costs.
+EU students can apply for the tuition fee loan but won’t usually qualify for assistance towards living costs.
 Rules and amounts also vary; if you’re a part-time student, over 60, or claiming special circumstances such as refugee status.

 Tuition fee loans

-Those of you lucky enough to live in Scotland or Northern Ireland may not have to pay a tuition fee if your child studies in your home country.
-With such great universities in both, it does beg the question of why go somewhere else?
-The rest of us need to find £9,250 pa normally.
-Take a look at the chart below to see if you are in the minority with lower tuition fees.
+Those lucky enough to live in Scotland or Northern Ireland may not have to pay a tuition fee if their child studies in their home country.
+With such great universities in both, it does beg the question of why go elsewhere.
+The rest of us need to find up to £9,250 pa.
+Tuition fee loans cover the full cost of the course and are paid directly to the course provider.

 Maintenance support